-The ADC3660 supports complex decimation by 2, 4, 8, 16 and 32 with a pass-band bandwidth of \sim 80% and a stopband rejection of at least 85dB.
-Table 8-3 gives an overview of the pass-band bandwidth of the different decimation settings with respect to ADC sampling rate F_S .
-Note that the maximum output rate limits can't be exceeded and the ADC sampling rate may need to adjusted.
+The ADC364x supports complex decimation by 2, 4, 8, 16 and 32 with a pass-band bandwidth of ~ 80% and a stopband rejection of at least 85dB.
+Table 8-3 gives an overview of the pass-band bandwidth of the different decimation settings with respect to ADC sampling rate FS.
 In real decimation mode the output bandwidth is half of the complex bandwidth.